-Foolproof installation, simply tuck
+Foolproof installation, simply tuck fabric under grate.

 Heavy monofilament geotextile fabric resists tearing.